LifeStack-IO/lifestack-io.github.io/_pages/about.md

 ###### Typography

 The [typefaces][6] for this site are open-source and are served from [Google Fonts][7].
 They have been selected to deliver a timeless aesthetic, aid readability, encourage focus & help concentration.
-The page & post headings are set in [Baumans](https://fonts.google.com/specimen/Baumans) (as is the lifestack logo), headings are in [Raleway](https://fonts.google.com/specimen/Raleway) and the body is in [Crimson Text](https://fonts.google.com/specimen/Crimson+Text).
+The page & post titles are set in [Baumans](https://fonts.google.com/specimen/Baumans) (as is the lifestack logo), headings are in [Raleway](https://fonts.google.com/specimen/Raleway) and the body is in [Crimson Text](https://fonts.google.com/specimen/Crimson+Text).
 Text emphasis is provided by __bolds__ and _italics_, with clickable link denoted by small CAPITALISATION (rather than the normal yet inelegant underlining).

 ###### Colours